 System-specific activation keys created through the Reactivation subtab of the System Details page are not part of this list because they are not reusable across systems.

-For more information about activation keys, see [ Client-configuration > Clients-and-activation-keys > ].
+For more information about activation keys, see [Client-configuration > Activation-keys >].

 Managing Activation Keys

 From the Activation Key page organize activation keys for channel management.